Selanda/Lazyman.bundle/README.md

 ## Streaming and Transcoding
-As far as I gather, the Plex Media Server where the plug-in is installed need to be powerful enough to transcode the HLS (HTTP Live Streaming) streams.
+The Plex Media Server where the plug-in is installed need to be powerful enough to transcode the HLS (HTTP Live Streaming) streams.
-It might work with a transcoding client such as Plex Media Player or OpenPHT on a computer, not verified.
+It might work with a transcoding client such as Plex Media Player or OpenPHT on a computer.
 Installing the plug-in on a weaker NAS and using a limited client will not work.

 ### Recaps and Highlights